babyman/slug-lang/docs/Errors - Mini Spec.md

 }
 ```

-The `trace(err)` function returns a list of hashes, each representing a stack frame:
+The `trace(err)` function returns a list of maps, each representing a stack frame:

 ```slug
 [